-The ParaCell was designed to work for a wide variety of experiments but it is ideal for Galvanic Corrosion and Noise experiments.
-These are ZRA (Zero Resistance Ammeter) mode corrosion experiments that measure the current passed between two electrodes of equal size.
-In Galvanic Corrosion the metals will be different, whereas in Noise they are the same.
+The ParaCell was designed to work for a wide variety of experiments, but it is ideal for galvanic corrosion and noise experiments.
+These are ZRA (Zero Resistance Ammeter)-mode corrosion experiments that measure the current passed between two electrodes of equal size.
+In galvanic corrosion the metals are different, whereas in noise they are the same.

 ZRA mode makes use of the counter sense lead (orange) from a Gamry potentiostat.
-For galvanic corrosion and other ZRA-mode experiments with non-Gamry ZRA's the reference replaces the counter sense lead (Work-Work Sense on one electrode, Reference-Counter on the other).
+For galvanic corrosion and other ZRA-mode experiments with non-Gamry ZRAs, the reference replaces the counter sense lead (Work-Work Sense on one electrode, Reference-Counter on the other).